Ralph313-creator/Automated-Controllable-Switch/README.md

 Installation

-Since we are running RPi.GPIO from a virtual environment, we need to take one extra step after activating venv and install the package:
+Since we are running RPi.GPIO from a virtual environment, we need ato take one extr step after activating venv and install the package:

 pip3 install RPi.GPIO